Skip to content

 #8.
 Replace Failing LED Backlights

-Backlight replacement involves fully disassembling the panel, which risks cracking the LCD.
+If only certain zones flicker or appear dim, those strips are the most likely culprit.
+Backlight replacement involves fully disassembling the panel, which risks cracking the LCD if done without proper tools.
 This job is best left to a professional repair shop.
-The cost varies widely depending on your TV’s size and model, so get a quote before committing to the repair.
+Get a written quote before committing to the repair, since costs vary widely by TV size and model.

 #Known Flickering Issues on Specific TCL Models